anrhouses/importance_qRF/README.md

 **NOTE** The *CASE.list_NcYY.txt* files contains the list of cluster indices to reproduce the results for YY clusters.

 **OUTPUT** PAWN sensitivity measures and p-value of the KS test
-- SS.m,PP.m: for absolute error
+- SS.crps: for CRPS
-- SS.ca,PP.ca: for coverage indicator
+- SS.is90: for interval score for prediction interval at 50%
-- SS.crps,PP.crps: for CRPS
+- SS.is90: for interval score for prediction interval at 90%

 The necessary R packages are:
 - [ranger](https://doi.org/10.32614/CRAN.package.ranger) for training qRF models
 - [terra](https://doi.org/10.32614/CRAN.package.terra), [raster](https://doi.org/10.32614/CRAN.package.raster), and [sf](https://doi.org/10.32614/CRAN.package.sf) for processing the spatial datasets